 Jonathan had recovered by then, but she slammed the door shut even as he clambered to his feet, the sound echoing off stone walls.
 He ran to it, kneeling, desperate to reason with her.
 He listened to her voice and movements through the door.
 If he could hear her, she could hear him.

 "Gran!
 Let me out!
 I'll do anything you want!
 I'm sorry!
 Let me out, please!
 Please!"
 He shouted until his voice rasped and his tongue became sandpaper.
 His knuckles hurt from pounding on the door.
 "I shouldn't have taken the book!"

-"I was the one who found her body," Gran said as she worked at the door, ignoring the knocks from the frantic boy inside.
+"I was the one who found her body," Gran said as she worked at the door, ignoring the knocks and cries from the frantic boy inside.
 "We were left on our own.
 Myself.
 Marion, who for her faults knew how to look out for herself.
 Filthy, lying Karen, and her whelp of a son, Jonathan Crane.
 You.
 Nothing but a bad seed, born of sin.
 After my parents' deaths, we had to become strong and trust in God.
 It was all we had left.
 It was enough.
 We lived."

 "The crows are God's agents, Jonathan, sent by Him to help you."
 Her voice was growing quiet, and he had to put his ear to the door to catch her words.
 "This is a harsh world and weakness won't do, or you'll die like my parents.
 God will make you strong through the crows if you let him.
 I learned that lesson when I was a girl, and now you will learn it, too.
 It kept me alive all these years.
 If you are going to survive, Jonathan, trust no one but yourself and the Good Lord."